imin-ltd/open-objects-script/README.md

 You will need Node.js ^12.18.2 (LTS as of July 2020)

-1. Edit the `geoSegment/config.js` file to your desired segments
+1. Edit the `geoSegment/config.js` file to your desired segments.
+Radius is in kilometres.
 2. `npm install`
 3. Run script